-This small guide about Pan Dulce (Mexican sweet bread) will walk you through and show you why this type of bread is a staple in the Mexican cuisine.
+This small guide about Mexican sweet bread (Pan Dulce) will walk you through and show you why this type of bread is a staple in Mexican gastronomy.
 So, grab a cup of coffee and enjoy it.
-I am sure that by the end you will feel inspired to try some of our recipes for homemade pancito!

 Before the arrival of the Spanish, wheat was not cultivated in Mexico.
 The preparation and consumption of bread originated after the arrival of Cortéz.

-There are certain types of pan dulce that cannot be missing in the mobile bread stalls or in the Mexican bakeries.
-Let’s take a look at some of the most popular.
+There are certain types of pan dulce that cannot be missing in Mexican bakeries, let’s take a look at some of the most popular.

-Concha: This modest but tasty bread is covered with patterns that resemble a seashell (Concha means seashell in Spanish), these covers can be made of chocolate, strawberry or vanilla.
-Its fluffy texture is perfect for dipping into a cup of coffee or hot chocolate on a cold morning.
+Concha: This modest but tasty bread is covered with patterns that resemble a seashell (Concha means seashell in Spanish), these covers can be made of chocolate, strawberry, or vanilla.
+Its fluffy texture is perfect for dipping into a cup of coffee or hot chocolate.

 Polvorones: A cookie-like pan dulce made in various shapes covered with sugar.
 The name comes from the word “polvo” (dust) because the texture is so crumbly that reminds of dust.
 The recipe is a variation of a Spanish cookie made with almond flour.

-Rebanada: Made with a thick slice of white loaf bread, and a spread on butter on a side.
+Rebanadas: Made with a thick slice of white loaf bread, and a spread of butter on a side.

 Puerquito: Its “pig” shape is what gives it its name, it is one of the breads that have existed since colonial times.
 Its consistency is similar to a soft cookie and is prepared with piloncillo (cane sugar) and cinnamon.
 It has a chewy texture, perfect to be accompanied by a hot drink.